 Continue reading “December 2017 Update + 2018 perspectives”

-November is over, it is time for another monthly update.
+November 2017 is over, it is time for another monthly update.
+After a bad October 2017, I have seen some improvements.

-November 2017 was not bad in terms of savings, but a bit lower than I was expecting.
+November 2017 was not bad in terms of savings, but it was a bit lower than I was expecting.
 The savings rate for the month is 14.25%.
-It’s not perfect, but still better than last month.
-My objective is to go to 25%, but probably will need a raise to go there (I’m still gonna try without the raise).
+It is not perfect, but still better than last month.
+My goal is to go to 25%, but probably will need a raise to go there (I’m still gonna try without the raise).

 Continue reading “November 2017 Update”

 I just got confirmation from my building manager that they accepted the reduction of rent that I asked for.
+Although I’m quite satisfied by the answer, they have been incredibly slow in answering me.
 They answered more than two months after my request… My base rent goes from 1175 to 1122.
 This will only start at the next term of my lease, on April 1st.
 But this means that next year, I’ll save 53 CHF * 9 = 477 CHF.
+And I’ll save even more the following year since all months will be lower 🙂

 I decided to check all my recurring expenses and see if I could save something on at least some of them.
 Turns out I can!
 I was able to change my car insurance to save over 350 CHF per year on it.